Notice

 Complete part traceability is essential to protect your company against liability in the event of a recall.
 Traceability marks, when connected to the enterprise, leave a permanent paper trail.
 This provides manufacturers with the evidence to prove their parts complied with any safety or quality standards and can reduce the scope of a recall from millions of units to sometimes only a handful.

 In light of the Takata airbag incident and other major recalls, many more automotive manufacturers have increased their focus on traceability.
-Results have been positive.
+The results have been positive.

 Reason 5: Increasing Industry Regulations